rinalds98/destination-unknown/README.md

 # 5. Surface
  - ## **Color**
     - The color theme is based on a simple blue and white design.
-    - Polygons to be added for asthetic reasons and to add depth to the quiz (Website).
+    - Polygons to be added for aesthetic reasons and to add depth to the quiz (Website).
     - All of the buttons have the same shape and color.
-They chnage color once hovered over.
+They change color once hovered over.
     - the color blue was chosen as the main color to display calmness with the idea that the user would feel relaxed as they complete the quiz.
-    - The colors green and red where chosen for when the user selects a correct or wrong answer.
+    - The colors green and red were chosen for when the user selects a correct or wrong answer.

  - ## **Font**
     - The font 'Lato' was used throughout the website and was imported from Google Fonts.